 if a Terminal Capacity Expansion has not occurred, at DBCT Management’s discretion,

 but in any event at least once per Financial Year.
-Expansion Component Capacity for any Expansion Component will be assessed:
+Expansion Component Capacity for any Differentiated Expansion will be assessed:

-(subject to Section 12.1(g)(2)) not later than six (6) months after Completion of the Terminal Capacity Expansion which provides or which extends the Expansion Component; and
+(subject to Section 12.1(g)(2)) not later than six (6) months after Completion of the Terminal Capacity Expansion which provides or which extends the Differentiated Expansion; and

 otherwise, at DBCT Management’s discretion,

-but in any event at least once per Financial Year commencing from such time as the Expansion Component exists.
+but in any event at least once per Financial Year commencing from such time as the Differentiated Expansion exists.

 (Notification of assessments of Capacity) DBCT Management must promptly notify the QCA, DBCT Holdings, each Access Holder and Access Seeker of each assessment under this Section 12.1.